Jakub1994/Bookwithrecepies/README.md

 # Deployment:
 ### Github:
 To Deploy the project to a hosting platform (Github) I had to:
-- Open the Github Website.
+- Open the Github Website and login.
-- Login there.
 - Go to your repositories.
-- Choose one
+- Choose one.
 - At the top of the Repository - just above & to the right of "Settings"  and left site of the "Star" on the menu, press the "Fork" Button.
 - click Create a copy of the Original in github

 ### [Heroku](http://vegan-recipies-book.herokuapp.com/recipes)
- To deploy on the Heroku u need:
+ How to deploy on Heroku:
-1. First create env file where u will put :
+1. First create env file where you will put :
-- import os
+- Import os
 - IP set on 0.0.0.0  or your own
 - MONGODB_NAME Name of your MONGODB collection
 - MONGO_URL link to your MONGODB cluster - to do this u have to open your mongodb > go to Clusters> under your Cluster name click the button connect, then choose Connect your application.
 Choose the second option which is add your connection string.
 Copy your string in the field.